ArtursTorsters/LeetCode/README.md

 # LeetCode

-These are my solutions to leetcode problems using JS or TS ( for now)
+These are my solutions to Leetcode 30 days or Javascript

+Javascript / Typescript